Understanding EKF Primary Changes in ArduPilot: A Log-Based Analysis

 Key Takeaway

-ERR Subsys ECode TimeUS Msg
+ERR Subsys ECode TimeUS Msg Mode

-Confirming EKF Primary Change in Mission Planner
+How to Confirm EKF Issues in Mission Planner

 - Navigate to Flight Data → DataFlash Logs → Review a Log.